rickballard/CoCiviumBackUp/staging/_imported/Civium/projects/README.md

 - Look for open tasks or TODOs inside the markdown files.
 - Ask questions or open issues in the main repo if clarification is needed.

-If you are a general Civium participant:
+If you are a general CoCivium participant:
 - You are welcome to explore and comment, especially on public-facing tools.
 - Please respect the ongoing nature of these projects—they are in active evolution.